jacekbwwa/TicTactToeJB/README.md

 - CSS

 ## Code Explaination
-The code is split in several modules which plays diiferent role in the game .
+The code is split in several modules which plays different role in the game .
 The OOP  is used.
-- Cell.java: keeps data of Board's cells state, movement of players, and priorities weights for computer when is in the game
+- Cell.java: keeps data of Board's cells state, movement of players, and priorities weights for computer  move when Comp player  is in the game
-- Model.java: has methods for players
+- Model.java:  keep methods , functions for players
-- Player.java: keeps the player's state, choosed players in the game, statistics of wins
+- Player.java: keeps the player's state, choosed players in the game, statistics who wins
-- FXML1.fxml with FXML1Controller.java  handle graphic user interface displaying board of the game, 3x3 grid, symbols used, stats and restart and new game buttons
+- FXML1.fxml with FXML1Controller.java  handle graphic user interface displaying board of the game, 3x3 grid board, symbols used, stats, restart and new game buttons

-# How to run
+## How to run
 **Compiling with IDE**

 - Clone the repository